 Inspection involves assessment, not just checking

-Food hygiene inspection in Scotland is not a fixed checklist exercise applied identically to every premises.
-While recurring themes and areas of consideration arise across most inspections, the weight given to each area, and the depth of scrutiny applied, is shaped by the type of food business, the level of risk presented, and the conditions found during the visit itself.
+Food hygiene inspection in Scotland is not a fixed checklist applied identically to every premises.
+Recurring themes arise across most visits, but the weight given to each area and the depth of scrutiny applied depend on the type of business, the level of risk presented, and what officers find during the visit.

 What Environmental Health Officers are doing during a visit is better understood as a broader assessment than as a mechanical review of whether particular items are present or absent.